AI & Agents

 Supabase Edge Functions scale well but have specific limits you need to manage when working with external APIs.
 They enforce strict boundaries on execution time and memory.

 Watch out for rate limits.
-If your Supabase function processes hundreds of webhooks per second during a bulk upload, you could hit Fast.io API limits.
-Add exponential backoff and retry logic in your Deno code to handle HTTP multiple Too Many Requests responses.
-For important workflows, push webhook events into a Supabase database table first, then process them asynchronously with a separate worker or cron trigger.
+If your Supabase function polls activity during a bulk upload, you could hit Fastio API limits.
+HTTP 429 with error code 1671 means you should back off until the x-ve-limit-expires header.
+Add retry logic in your Deno code for those responses.
+For important workflows, write activity results into a Supabase table first, then process them asynchronously with a separate worker or cron trigger.

 Optimizing network performance for fast API connections